noahbenson/cortex-annotate/config/README.md

     # Load and return a FreeSurfer subject object for this path.
     return ny.freesurfer_subject(fs_path)
   # The 'Hemisphere' is a choice for the user; as a list of two options, it will
-  # appear as a dropdown meny with these two options in the annotation tool.
+  # appear as a dropdown menu with these two options in the annotation tool.
   Hemisphere:
     - LH
     - RH